 India remains in a critical state, with routine smogs in its densely populated agglomerations, affecting millions of people everyday.

-What you can do: walk, cycle or use public transport rather than your car where possible.
+What you can do: Walk, cycle or use public transport rather than your car where possible.
 You can also use air quality index apps on your phone to track pollution in real time and choose healthier routes for yourself and others.

 The bulk of its growth came after the Industrial Revolution around 1780, and expansion only recently slowed.
 The amount of environmental destruction necessary for such land change could be one of our biggest environmental problems on its own, but there’s more.
-It also emits about a third of all human-caused greenhouse gas emissions.
+It also emits about one-third of all human-caused greenhouse gas emissions.

-In order for this to stop, everyone needs to be on the same page, because the lone farmer who reduces fertilizer use will find himself at a disadvantage.
+In order for this to stop, everyone needs to be on the same page, because the lone farmer who reduces fertiliser use will find himself at a disadvantage.
 It will likely require authorities to step in and regulate the system rather than let the market do so, but this issue is very low on their priority list if at all, bringing us back to the first biggest environmental problem on the list – bad governance.

-What you can do: inform and educate those around you.
+What you can do: Inform and educate those around you.
 Vote for the right people.

 8. Global Warming From Fossil Fuels